mdn/content/files/en-us/web/javascript/reference/global_objects/object/freeze/index.md

 ## Description

-Freezing an object is equivalent to [preventing extensions](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/preventExtensions) and then changing all existing [properties' descriptors](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description) to `configurable: false, writable: false`.
+Freezing an object is equivalent to [preventing extensions](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/preventExtensions) and then changing all existing [properties' descriptors](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty#description) to `configurable: false, writable: false`, unless they are of accessor descriptor flavor it only sets `configurable: false`.
 Nothing can be added to or removed from the properties set of a frozen object.
 Any attempt to do so will fail, either silently or by throwing a {{jsxref("TypeError")}} exception (most commonly, but not exclusively, when in {{jsxref("Strict_mode", "strict mode", "", 1)}}).

 For data properties of a frozen object, their values cannot be changed since the writable and configurable attributes are set to false.
-Accessor properties (getters and setters) work the same (and still give the illusion that you are changing the value).
+Accessor properties (getters and setters) behaves differently as only configurable is set to false, so its values can be modified if there is a setter for it.
 Note that values that are objects can still be modified, unless they are also frozen.
 As an object, an array can be frozen; after doing so, its elements cannot be altered and no elements can be added to or removed from the array.